 Whether you call yourself an independent consultant, a distributor or a product representative, if you have a direct selling business, you face some risks that can threaten the livelihood of your entrepreneurial business venture.

-Many direct sellers sink a lot of capital into starting their businesses, and if you are among them, it is particularly important that you protect your investment with a sound direct selling establishment insurance portfolio.
+Many direct sellers sink a lot of capital into starting their businesses, and if you are among them, it's particularly important that you protect your investment with a sound direct selling establishment insurance portfolio.

-- There are approximately 678,743 direct selling companies operating in the United States.
+- There are about 678,743 direct selling companies operating in the Us.